Hyperrectangles (AbstractHyperrectangle)

 Notes

-The radius is defined as the radius of the enclosing ball of the given $p$-norm of minimal volume with the same center.
+The result is defined as the radius of the enclosing ball of the given $p$-norm of minimal volume with the same center.
 It is the same for all corners of a hyperrectangular set.

 source